dailystory/docs/articles/changelog/2021/january.md

 	description: 'Product Updates for January 2021'
 }
 # DailyStory Product Updates for January 2021
+## January 5, 2021
+* Bug in editing or deleting email template

 ## January 4, 2021
 * bug with media urls in text messages